Frieda-VI/Aviation/index.md

     PlayerRemote:FromList(RemoteTable) -> Creates remote object and attaches a function to them if they had one

     local Example2 = PlayerRemote:GetRemote("Example2") -> Returns the RemoteObject requested
-    Example2:BindToServer(function(Player, Message)
-        print("Example2" .. tostring("Message"))
-    end)
-    --[[
-        You can also attach a function separately to the RemoteObject, does the same thing as if you had mentioned the function in RemoteTable.
-    ]]--

     PlayerRemote:Process() -> All player remote should be processed as soon the functions are attached --[[